ferm10n/mari-cutlist/README.md

 # Cutlist

+## Getting started

+- nodejs is required
+- `yarn` to install dependencies
+- `yarn dev` to start the development server
+- pushes to the `master` branch will automatically deploy to https://ferm10n.github.io/mari-cutlist/

+## Notes

 > Unless stated otherwise, all units are in inches.

 - user input: materials (panels, accessories, components) to put in crates